What Every Solo Esthetician Should Know About Insurance

 1. What is Professional Liability?

-For instance, glass falling out of a mag lamp and cutting the orbital bone on a client or a steamer spitting scalding water and burning a client—accidents happen.
+An example of this is glass falling out of a mag lamp and cutting the orbital bone on a client or a steamer spitting scalding water and burning a client.

 1. What is Product Liability?